Canaveral National Seashore is where I go to take a trip back in time to the Old Florida I miss so much. I consider it the best beach in Florida.

 The paved portion of South Atlantic Avenue (SR-A1A) ends at the last ramp on the south in a turn around loop.

 Playalinda Beach is reached from the south access by taking CR402 from Titusville east to the beach.
+You will travel through a portion of the giant Merritt Island Wildlife Refuge.

 Since you are immediately north of busy Kennedy Space Center, you will see the huge Vehicle Assembly Building (VAB) looming in the near distance off to your right and some rocket launch towers.